-In addition to the contingent consideration that may be payable related to our acquisitions (see Note 12 to these Consolidated Financial Statements), we have deferred consideration of \$3 million at December 31, 2023, which is payable until 2026.
+In addition to the contingent consideration that may be payable related to our acquisitions (see Note 12 - Fair Value Measurements), we have deferred consideration of \$3 million at December 31, 2023, which is payable until 2026.
 The Company had deferred consideration of \$6 million at December 31, 2022.